ahmadshuraih/LB-Tester/readme.md

 #### Attributes:

-> - testName: string //This will be displayed by error or fault test in the test log.<br>
+> - testName: string //This will be displayed by error or fault test in the test log.
-> - expectedServerName: string //This will be compared with the server name that will be returned by the response.<br>
+> - expectedServerName: string //This will be compared with the server name that will be returned by the response.
-> - expectedServerPort: string //This will be compared with the server port that will be returned by the response.<br>
+> - expectedServerPort: string //This will be compared with the server port that will be returned by the response.
-> - tenantId: string //This will be added to the request url instead of #{tenantId}.<br>
+> - tenantId: string //This will be added to the request url instead of #{tenantId}.
-> - requestParameters: RequestParameter[] //This is for the request parameters, must be added using RequestParameter list 'or empty list []'.<br>
+> - requestParameters: RequestParameter[] //This is for the request parameters, must be added using RequestParameter list 'or empty list []'.
-> - requestBody?: any //(optional) This is for the requst body.<br>
+> - requestBody?: any //(optional) This is for the requst body.
 > - requestHeaders: object //(optional) This is for the request headers.

 ### TestObjectList